SohamDas2004/OpenLane-VSD/README.md

 One can read here also : - https://opencircuitdesign.com/magic Specefically section 2,6 of magic tutrial was mentioned.

-for the lab we need to download the lab files, which can be done through this command -: wget http://opencircuitdesign.com/open_pdks/archive/drc_tests.tgz
+for the lab we need to download the lab files, which can be done through this command -: wget http://opencircuitdesign.com/open_pdks/archive/drc_tests.tgz <br>

 ## Steps to configure OpenSTA for Post-synthesis Timing Analysis